Rep. Jody Hice: Georgia Ballot Audit Needs Signature Verification

 A recount of ballots in Georgia must remove ineligible votes to be legitimate, Hice stated.

 “There’s still some hope,” Hice said.
 “The Trump campaign is filing a lawsuit in Georgia today, so that will begin another round of investigation.
 We all knew this recount was a charade.
 We knew it was a joke from the very beginning.
-They were not examining and really looking into two key areas, one being the signature verifications, and number two, the legal versus illegal ballots.
+They were not examining and really looking into two key areas, one being the signature verifications, and number two, the legal versus illegal ballots.”

-Hice said the Trump campaign’s lawsuit in Georgia seeks to audit the ballots to remove fraudulently case and ineligible votes from the total count.
+Hice said the Trump campaign’s lawsuit in Georgia seeks to audit the ballots to remove fraudulent cases and ineligible votes from the total count.

 “All they did basically was recount, and so there was not much change in the outcome, but because they didn’t get into the real issue, which is potential fraud,” Hice remarked, “So the Trump campaign is coming out to sue for the purpose of getting hold of the actual ballots and whatever else is involved for the purpose of actually determining what was the true count when it deals with legal ballots versus illegal ballots.”